Total Hip Replacement in NYC & Stamford, CT

 Ideally, patients can return to work and the activities they love to perform without worrying about their hip replacement.
 After complete recovery from surgery, some patients may even forget that they had a hip replacement.

-Why Choose Dr. McLawhorn at the Hospital for Special Surgeries?
+Why Choose Dr. McLawhorn at the Hospital for Special Surgery (HSS)?

 Dr. Alexander McLawhorn is a top orthopedic surgeon specializing in hip replacement surgery.
 He uses advanced techniques to ensure less pain and a faster recovery.
 He provides care at one of the nation’s leading orthopedic institutions, the Hospital for Special Surgery (HSS), known for its exceptional patient outcomes and innovative treatments.